Azure/azure-linux-extensions/AzureEnhancedMonitor/README.md

     ```
     cat /var/lib/AzureEnhancedMonitor/PerfCounters
     ```
-    Then you will got some texts like:
+    Then you will get some texts like:

     ```
     2;cpu;Current Hw Frequency;;0;2194.659;MHz;60;1444036656;saplnxmon;